EaglesFans/Statistical-Inference-Course-Project/Statistical Inference Course Project Part 1 R0.md

 set.seed(1)
 ```

-### Make a simuation of sample mean with the given Parameters per instruction
+### Make a simuation of sample means with the given Parameters per instruction

 ```r
 lambda <- 0.2